-Chatham Hospital, Inc. - Chatham Hospital, Inc. is a private, nonprofit 501(c)(3) corporation that owns and operates a 25-bed critical access facility located in Siler City, North Carolina.
-The facility operates 21 acute/swing beds and four intensive care beds, along with a complement of surgical suites, emergency room, and ancillary services.
+Chatham Hospital, Inc. - Chatham Hospital, Inc. is a private, nonprofit corporation that owns and operates a critical access facility located in Siler City, North Carolina.
+The System is the sole member of Chatham Hospital, Inc. The System appoints nine of the 15 members on the Chatham Hospital, Inc. Board and reviews and approves its annual operating and capital budgets.

-The Hospitals entered into various administrative and clinical services agreements with Chatham Hospital, Inc. and was paid \$1,526,707 during the fiscal year ended June 30, 2013 for those services.
+The Hospitals has entered into various administrative and clinical services agreements with Chatham Hospital, Inc. resulting in the Hospitals receiving \$2,021,385 and the Hospitals paying \$70,284 to Chatham Hospital, Inc. during the fiscal year for those services.